-For studies that involve a foreseeable risk of harm, federal regulations at 45 CFR 46.116/21CFR50.25 require that the consent process include "an explanation as to whether any compensation and an explanation as to whether any medical treatments are available if injury occurs, and, if so, what they consist of, or where further information may be obtained."
+For studies that involve more than minimal risk, federal regulations at 45 CFR 46.116/21CFR50.25 require that the consent process include "an explanation as to whether any compensation and an explanation as to whether any medical treatments are available if injury occurs, and, if so, what they consist of, or where further information may be obtained."
 As the wording in consent forms is intended to inform subjects about studies, not to limit liability, the Biological Sciences Division has set the following policy to ensure that all compensation for injury statements meet both Federal and Institutional standards.